-A jar of Homemade Seedless Blackberry Preserves only takes minutes to make.
-It’s delicious on toast, yogurt parfaits, ice cream, or breakfast pastries.
+In just minutes you can make a jar of Blackberry Preserves using fresh blackberries.
+The sugar free jam is delicious on toast, yogurt parfaits, ice cream, or breakfast pastries.

 One thing I remember from growing up was walking along our country road picking fresh raspberries and blackberries.
 We always tried to fill a bucket with berries so we could make a pie.
 But most of the time the few berries we did pick got eaten before we got back home.